jbmyid/jbmyid.github.io/_posts/2014-04-04-rails-4-capistrano.md

 `$ cap staging deploy`

-Wait.. its not yet done you will have to add som task for each deployment you have to do like migration, asset precompile etc.
+Wait.. its not done yet you will have to add some task for each deployment you have to do like migration, asset precompile etc.

 For that we have capistrano-rails add `gem 'capistrano-rails'` inside development group of Gemfile